-Series: New Year's Resolution to care for the American Flag: Part 2 of 4.
+Series: New Year's Resolutions to Care for Your American Flag (Or Any Flag) — Part 2 of 4

-If you're like most people, by now, the thrill of the first New Year's Resolution is probably wearing off, and your patience is wearing a little thin.
+If you're like most people, by now, the thrill of the first New Year's Resolution is beginning to wear off, and your patience is starting to grow a little thin.
 For those of you who are still going strong, keep up the good work!

 Whatever your situation may be, we have come up with some resolutions that flag flyers can easily keep.

 Resolution #2: Know the Condition of Your Flag Snap Hooks